ToshioCP/Gtk4-tutorial/src/sec2.src.md

 ## Installing Fedora 34 Beta with gnome-boxes

-The second part of this section is about installing a distribution based on gtk4.
+The second part of this section is about Gnome40.
+Gnome 40 is a new version of Gnome desktop system.
+And gtk4 is installed in the distribution.
 See [Gnome 40 website](https://forty.gnome.org/) first.

-Gnome 40 is a new version of Gnome desktop system.
-It uses gtk4.
-So, you don't need to build and install gtk4 from the source file.
+*However, Gnome40 is not necessary to compile and run Gtk4 applications.*

+There are only three choices at present.

+  - Gnome OS
+  - Fedora 34 Beta
+  - openSUSE

+I've tried installing Fedora 34 Beta with gnome-boxes.

 There are two ways to install them.